 - Preparing for and successfully completing immigration interviews, where applicants must convincingly demonstrate the bona fide nature of their relationship;

-- Understanding the implications of conditional residency, which typically applies to marriages less than two years old and requires filing a petition to remove conditions within the designated timeframe to avoid losing permanent resident status.
+- Understanding the implications of conditional residency, which typically applies to marriages less than two years old and requires timely filing of a petition to remove conditions to maintain permanent resident status.

-Itโs crucial to recognize that immigration law is continually evolving, with recent policy changes affecting how same-sex marriages are evaluated and processed.
-Many couples have overcome these hurdles by securing experienced legal assistance early in the process, ensuring their applications are comprehensive, accurate, and compliant with the latest regulations.
-Legal experts can also help you anticipate potential challenges, such as requests for additional evidence or delays caused by administrative backlogs.
+It is important to recognize that immigration law is continually evolving, with recent policy changes impacting how same-sex marriages are evaluated and processed.
+Many couples have successfully overcome these challenges by securing experienced legal assistance early in the process, ensuring their applications are comprehensive, accurate, and compliant with the latest regulations.
+Legal experts can also help anticipate potential hurdles such as RFEs or administrative delays caused by backlogs.

 To maximize your chances of success, focus on: